 - *I say to use a heavy bowl as your base for a reason.
-We started out with 2 styrofoam bowls and nobody could scoop from it.
+We started out with 2 styrofoam bowls and nobody could scoop from them.
 It kept tipping over!
 Live and learn.

 That’s it for now!
 I hope you have enjoyed our Minute To Win It Games for Christmas.

-I have more cooking in the oven and I’ll post those just as soon as I can get all of the supplies, find a good day to play and edit a million photos.
+I have more cooking in the oven and I’ll post those just as soon as I can get all of the supplies, find a good day to play, and edit a million photos.
 Until then, check out all of my other Minute To Win It Posts right here on the blog!
 Check out the links below…

-Here’s a link to the Minute To Win It Games above – Our 2 favorite games from this lot are the bubble blowing one and the streamer paper one!
+Here’s a link to the Minute To Win It Games above – Our 2 favorite games from this lot are the bubble-blowing one and the streamer paper one!
 So funny!

 These are all a ton of fun!
 You can’t go wrong with any of them.
 Here’s a link to these Minute to Win It games!